 - Garlic Cloves

-- White Granulated Sugar: or substitute with cane sugar, or honey.
+- White Granulated Sugar: Or substitute with cane sugar or honey.

-- Toasted Sesame Seeds (optional)
+- Sesame Seeds (optional)

-- Cornstarch: or substitute with potato starch, tapioca starch or arrowroot starch.
+- Cornstarch: Or substitute with potato starch, tapioca starch, or arrowroot starch.

-- Water: cold or room temperature.
+- Water: Cold or room temperature.

 Expert Tips

-- Don't pat dry the chicken thighs!
-Some moisture is needed on the chicken, so the cornstarch can adhere to it.
+- Do not pat dry the chicken thighs, as some moisture is needed for the cornstarch to adhere.

 - Evenly dice the chicken, so it can fry consistently.